aimms/documentation/webui/workflow-panels.rst

 Configuring the Workflow Panel
 ------------------------------

-The Workflow Panel can be configured by the application developer via the AIMMS model. `Public Workflow Support Declarations <library.html#workflowspecification>`_ have been defined in the inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section of the AIMMS WebUI system library.
+The Workflow Panel can be configured by the application developer via the AIMMS model. `Public Workflow Support Declarations <library.html#workflowspecification>`_ have been defined inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section of the AIMMS WebUI system library.
 These pre-declared identifiers are  used to configure different workflows and their respective steps.

 To create and configure the Workflow Panel in the application you will need to create two string parameters.
 The first string parameter will configure the number of workflows in the application, while the second string parameter will configure the steps of each workflow.

 ..
 Note::

-    When creating the string parameters to configure workflows and their steps, the first index for configuring Workflows, the first and second index for configuring Workflow Steps needs to be in a subset of integers.
+    When creating the string parameters to configure workflows and their steps, the first index for configuring Workflows and the first and second index for configuring Workflow Steps need to be in a subset of integers.
 You can create your subset of integers and use the respective index as well.
 To make it convenient you can use the indices from the pre-declared set **ExtensionOrder** for this purpose i.e. ``indexWorkflowOrder`` and ``indexNoOfPages``.

 Configuring Workflows
 ---------------------

 For illustration, let's call the first sting parameter ``MyWorkflows(webui::indexWorkflowOrder,webui::indexWorkflowSpec)``.
 This string parameter is indexed by the `ExtensionOrder <library.html#extensionorder>`_ set with the index ``indexWorkflowOrder`` and the `WorkflowSpecification <library.html#workflowspecificationset>`_ set with the index ``indexWorkflowSpec``.
 This string parameter is used to define the number of workflows and their respective titles.
 The values of this string parameter may be initialized in the Initial Data attribute, in a procedure or manually, by right clicking the string parameter and clicking on the Data option in order to open its data page.
-There you can add the details for the Workflow and their titles (leave the style property empty for now):
+There you can add the details for the Workflow and its titles (leave the style property empty for now):

 .. image:: images/Workflow_MyWorkflowsParameter.png
     :align: center